Methadone Clinic Grand Rapids, MI

 Cherry Street Health Services Dba Cherry Health

-Cherry Street Health Services Dba Cherry Health is a methadone clinic in Grand Rapids, MI situated in Kent County at 100 Cherry Street Se, 49503 zip code area that also includes suboxone treatment services.
-Cherry Street Health Services Dba Cherry Health provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance.
-In addition, Cherry Street Health Services Dba Cherry Health provides social skills development, mental health services and transportation assistance.
+Cherry Street Health Services Dba Cherry Health is a methadone treatment center in Grand Rapids, MI located at 100 Cherry Street Se, 49503 zip code area.
+Cherry Street Health Services Dba Cherry Health provides suboxone prescription, buprenorphine maintenance and methadone/buprenorphine for pain management.
+Also, Cherry Street Health Services Dba Cherry Health provides transportation assistance, housing services and mental health services.

 Pine Rest Christian Mental Health Services

-Pine Rest Christian Mental Health Services is a methadone treatment center in Grand Rapids, Michigan located at 300 68th Street Se, 49501 zip code.
-Pine Rest Christian Mental Health Services provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-In addition, Pine Rest Christian Mental Health Services offers recovery coaches, mental health services and self-help groups.
-Pine Rest Christian Mental Health Services includes opioid treatment for young adults and adults.
-Pine Rest Christian Mental Health Services also offers detox treatment that includes: methamphetamines detoxification, cocaine detoxification and alcohol detox.
+Pine Rest Christian Mental Health Services is a methadone clinic in Grand Rapids, Michigan situated at 300 68th Street Se, 49501 zip code.
+Pine Rest Christian Mental Health Services provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Also, Pine Rest Christian Mental Health Services provides recovery coaches, case management and mental health services.
+Pine Rest Christian Mental Health Services provides opioid treatment for adults and young adults.
+Pine Rest Christian Mental Health Services also provides detox treatment that includes: methamphetamines detoxification, cocaine detoxification and alcohol detox.

 Call (866) 434-2077 for 24/7 help with treatment.